The Pros & Cons of Tinting Your Home’s Windows

 Increased Security

-The film applied when tinting windows is known to significantly increase the amount of time it takes to shatter the glass.
-Shards of glass are typically kept together making break-ins much more time-consuming.
+The film applied when tinting your house’s windows is known to significantly increase the time it takes to shatter the glass.
+Shards of glass are typically kept together, making break-ins much more time-consuming.

 Drawbacks of Tinting Your Home’s Windows

-Despite many misconceptions to the contrary, tinted windows are pretty ineffective during the hours of darkness.
-If the lights are on in your home, tinted windows will not prevent passersby from being able to see inside.
-This means that if you think that tinted windows will mean that you won’t need curtains anymore, think again.
+If the lights are on in your home, tinted windows won’t prevent passersby from being able to see inside.
+This means that if you think tinted windows will mean you won’t need curtains anymore, think again.

 Inconvenient During Winter

-As mentioned earlier, tinted windows are ideal for keeping your home cool during the hot summer months.
-Unfortunately, they keep the sun’s rays out of your home during the winter too.
-The result is a colder than usual home and, of course, increased heating bills.
+Tinted windows are ideal for keeping your home cool during hot summers, but they also keep the sun’s rays out of your home during winter.
+The result is a colder-than-usual home and increased heating bills.

 Significant Financial Investment

-While home window tinting may not always be the most beneficial upgrade, installing energy-efficient windows is an excellent way to increase your home’s value and minimize your monthly energy costs.
+While home window tinting may not be the best upgrade for everyone, installing energy-efficient windows is an excellent way to increase your home’s value and minimize your monthly energy costs.

-If you are interested in installing energy-efficient windows in Maryland, get in touch with the trusted window professionals at Potomac View Energy today by calling 410-795-3110 or by completing a convenient online form.
+If you’re interested in installing energy-efficient windows in Maryland, contact the trusted professionals at Potomac View Energy.